Toyota Pickup Coilover Brackets

 Bolt on coilover brackets for 2wd 1979-1995 Toyota pickup trucks.
 These allow for the use of a coilover shock and spring, eliminating the need for torsion bars.
 You gain more control over height adjustability and dampening while significantly improving your ride quality.

 These brackets work with QA1 and Vi-king shock bodies.
 To determine which shocks are going to work for your truck, measure your shocks at your current ride height from the top face of the control arm to the frame horn where your shock goes through, then subtract 1".
 That's your target ride height.
-As a rule of thumb, if they call for an 8" spring, use a 7" so it clears the sway bars easier.
+As a rule of thumb, if they call for an 8" spring, use a 7" so it clears the sway bars.
 For 9" use an 8" spring and so on.

 You will have to run an upper control arm of some sort, we recommend our adjustable control arms.
 A tubular arm will also work as long as it's close to factory geometry and allows enough room for a shock body and spring.
 Production brackets will go out raw since they can also be welded to the frame.
 Powder coating is also an option.
 Brackets will also come with all the grade 8 hardware necessary to complete installation.